danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 **Tasks (RUNME):**
 This is a relatively complex exercise that requires you to:
-- Design a program that utilizes at least one web API (think about what you want to say conceptually), including:
+- Design a program that utilizes at least one web API (think about what you want conceptually), including:
-    - Finding available web APIs and the data that you want to explore
+    - Finding available web APIs and the data that you want to explore.
-    - Understanding the available data: the data file format and the API's specification
+    - Understanding the available data: the data file format and the API's specifications.
-    - Deciding which data fields you want to choose to explore and experiment with
+    - Deciding which data fields you want to choose to explore and experiment with.
-    - Utilizing the web API and the corresponding data in your suggested program (Please reserve more time if you are getting data from other unfamiliar platforms, as the registration process can take a long time.)
+    - Utilizing the web API and the corresponding data in your program (Please reserve more time if you are getting data from other platforms, as the registration process can take a long time.)

 **Questions to think about (for the README):**
-- What is the program about? which API have you used and why?
+- What is the program about?
+Which API have you used and why?
-- Can you describe and reflect on your process of making this mini exercise in terms of acquiring, processing, using and representing data?
+- Can you describe and reflect on your process in this miniX in terms of acquiring, processing, using, and representing data?
 How much do you understand this data or what do you want to know more about?
-How do platform providers sort the data and give you the selected data?
-What are the power-relations in the chosen APIs?
+How do platform providers sort the data and give you the requested data?
+What are the power relations in the chosen APIs?
 What is the significance of APIs in digital culture?
-- Try to formulate a question in relation to web APIs or querying/parsing processes that you want to investigate further if you have more time.
+- Try to formulate a question in relation to web APIs or querying/parsing processes that you would like to investigate further if you had more time.

 ## Required reading:
 - Daniel Shiffman, "Working with data, The Coding Train", available at https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r (10.4-10.10).